 What if No Witnesses Saw the Signing of the Document?

 There is one exception to the witness rule.
 In the event that no witnesses see the signing of the document, the will can still be valid.
-A will can still be valid if the will is in the testator’s handwriting, and is signed and dated.
+A will can still be valid if the will is in the testator’s handwriting, and is both signed and dated.